 Kata Restaurant is an absolute must-visit if you’re eating gluten free in Budapest.
 This restaurant is dedicated gluten and lactose free (the only items not gluten free, oddly, are a few gluten-containing beers… ah well, that’s good for our gluten-eating travel companions!).

 Here, you could eat tagliatelle pasta, hamburgers, and more – all gluten free.
 This is a relatively nice sit down restaurant and well worth a visit.

 Address: Kata Restaurant, Budapest, Hajós u.
 27, 1065 Hungary

 Nyugati Cöli Bisztró

 Gluteno was a little 100% gluten free cafe… It had traditional Hungarian meat paninis and was one of my favorite gluten free spots in Budapest.
-Sadly they closed recently.
-I’ll keep this post updated but as of 2020 it does not look like they have plans to reopen.
+I’m so sad they closed.
+I’ll keep this post updated but it does not look like they have plans to reopen.